 The Budget Committee shall be a subcommittee of the University Planning Committee with membership drawn from the University Planning Committee as follows: the President, the Provost, the Vice-President (Operations and Finance), three faculty members (one of whom shall serve as Chair), one member of the non-teaching staff, one graduate student, one undergraduate student.
-The Deputy Provost shall serve as a consultant to the committee.
+The Deputy Provost, Associate Vice-President & Chief Financial Officer, Associate Vice-President Finance & Planning (Academic), Controller, and Budget Director shall serve as consultants to the committee.
 Two-thirds of the membership shall constitute a quorum.
 If more than two members are absent when a vote is taken on the final budget, the vote must be confirmed by mail ballot.